-Fields reference · Cloudflare Ruleset Engine docs
+Fields reference

 Example value:

-For more information on the ISO 3166-2 standard and the available regions, see ISO 3166-2 on Wikipedia.
+For more information on the ISO 3166-2 standard and the available regions, refer to ISO 3166-2 on Wikipedia.

 ip.geoip.subdivision_2_iso_code